shuroc/baremetal_debian_scripts/README.md

 ## how to use

+Install your Debian system.
+If on Hyper-V, select the hyper-v network-driver.
-Install your Debian system with 'basic-system-tools'-package selected.
+At the end continue with only the 'basic-system-tools'-package selected.

 ```
 $ su root
 $ apt install git -y